mgiang/mihini-markdown-doc/ConfigStore.md

     agent.config.set(path, value)-- set a value in the configuration agent.config.get(path)       -- gets a value for the configuration subtree

-## List of configuration parameters that can be applied on the ReadyAgent
+## Configuration parameters that can be applied to Mihini

 #### Agent generic settings